Understanding Legal Defenses Against Deportation

 Asylum or Protection Under Refugee Status

 If you fear harm in your home country due to your race, religion, political views, nationality, or membership in a specific group, you may qualify for asylum.
-This status protects you from deportation and allows you to remain in the U.S.
+Working with an experienced asylum attorney is essential to building a strong case.

 Cancellation of Removal

-This option is available for:
+This powerful defense option is available for:

 • Lawful Permanent Residents (LPRs): If you've lived in the U.S. as a green card holder for at least five years, resided in the country for seven years, and meet other eligibility criteria.